chalhoub-engineering/react-native-developer/README.md

 All elements of the shared layout should be functional, it's up to you how they will work at the end.

-Usage of GIT is required. **Create a repository for this task, solution for each STEP should be in a separate branch in your repository**

 ### Considerations

 - The documentation starting on the README.md file need to be clear